alexandru-porcescu/larasites.com/readme.md

 #### Queue Worker(s)

-A queue worker needs to be running in order to run background jobs.
+A queue worker needs to be running in order to process background jobs.

 ```
 Connection              : database